CityofSantaMonica/open.smgov.net/_sources/gis.md

 ---

-GIS data in multiple formats from Santa Monica, CA for public use.
+Open Source and Esri GIS Data from the City of Santa Monica, CA.